netzgut/ubuntu-setup/README.md

 ## How to use it

 See `setup-example.sh` for how to use it.
 Just add the scripts you want to run.
+You can override default settings, see a script for the available/needed environment variables.

+## License
+MIT.
+See LICENSE.